Emma Harvie

 Emma Harvie is an Australian actress.
-She is best known for playing Chaya Batra on Seven Network’s RFDS and Megan in Colin from Accounts.
+She is best known for playing Chaya Batra on Seven Network's RFDS and Megan in Colin from Accounts.

 Early life

 Harvie was born in Sydney.
-She is a 2014 graduate of ACAs Full Time Course.
-Harvie is of Sri-Lankan descent.
+She is a graduate of ACAs Full Time Course.
+Harvie is of Sri Lankan descent.
 She has wanted to become an actress since she was in primary school.
-Her dream role would be Liam Neesons character Bryan Mills in Taken.

 Career

-Harvies first recurring role of her career was when she played Emily in the British-Australian comedy series Frayed.Her first big role came when she played Chaya Batra in the drama series RFDS.Her most famous role so far has been as Megan in Colin from Accounts.For her performance as Megan she has received the Casting Guild of Australia award which has previously been won by stars such as Milly Alcock, Olivia DeJonge and Katherine Langford.
-She is currently set to appear in a short called Luna and the Brain Tuna.
+Harvie's first recurring role was Emily in the British-Australian comedy series Frayed.
+Her first big role came when she played Chaya Batra in the drama series RFDS.
+Her most famous role so far has been as Megan in Colin from Accounts.
+She received the Casting Guild of Australia Rising Star award which has previously been won by Milly Alcock, Olivia DeJonge and Katherine Langford.
+She currently appears in Ground Up on ABC and ABC iview.

+In a 2018 interview, she stated that she didn't have a dream role, but thought that Liam Neesons's character Bryan Mills in Taken would be fun.